Institute for the Study of European Laws (ISEL)

 Professor Daniel Wilsher is Professor in Law at The City Law School.
 He researches in the fields of public, competition, energy, EU and immigration law.
 His book Immigration Detention: Law, History, Politics (Cambridge University Press, 2011) was the first study of this important issue.
 He is currently engaged in a project looking at the interaction of competition and climate policies in European Law.

 Dr Adrienne Yong is Lecturer in Law at The City Law School.
 She researches EU citizenship law and European human rights, and is interested in the human rights effects of the UK’s withdrawal from the EU on EU citizens in the UK and British citizens in the EU.
-She is on the Editorial Board of the European Human Rights Law Review, to which she contributes a Bulletin on the Charter of Fundamental Rights in EU Citizenship was published in 2019 with Hart Publishing.
+Her monograph, The Rise and Decline of Fundamental Rights in EU Citizenship was published in 2019 with Hart Publishing.

 Details to be confirmed when available

-- Book launch in early spring 2019 for ‘Evidence Standards in EU Competition Enforcement: The EU Approach’ (Hart Publishing 2019) by Dr Andriani Kalintiri
+- Book launch in 2019 for ‘Evidence Standards in EU Competition Enforcement: The EU Approach’ (Hart Publishing 2019) by Dr Andriani Kalintiri

 2 April, 2019 - Northampton Suite